 But, MS-DOS opened the doors for Microsoft to become the powerhouse that it is today; and because of this, Windows and DOS can both still run HTM.
 HTM is now considered kind of an archaic language in the coding industry, especially since the last reiteration of DOS was released back in 1997.
 But, back when DOS was in its prime, HTM was a powerhouse for coding, mostly because DOS can’t handle very large file sizes.
 Today, HTM is hardly touched other than under the circumstances when an operating system really can’t handle a four-letter extension.

-What’s an extension you ask?
-Well, that lays at the heart of the difference between an HTM/HTML file, so let’s take a closer look.
+What is an extension?
+The answer lays at the heart of the difference between an HTM/HTML file, so let’s take a closer look.

 HTM/HTML Extensions: Size Matters

 As How to Geek helpfully describes, file extensions help operating systems associate file types and apps so they can open and operate web pages to their full functionality.
 For example, XLS is the extension for a Microsoft Excel Spreadsheet.
 This tells the operating system to open up Microsoft Excel when you click on the XLS file.
 HTM/HTML is the queue to open the file in a browser and access the web.

 Once the operating system opens the file type required by the extensions, the program will then automatically run the code.
 If the extension is more complex than the operating system is designed to handle, such as in the case of HTML and DOS, the system will crash as the load is too heavy for the operating system to handle.
 (However, on today’s systems, the OS will usually pop up with an error simply stating the file is too big and refuse to open it.)

 HTML is very functional and relatively easy to learn.
 It’s also far more applicable to the modern-day world.
 While it being a bigger extension size than HTM is the major difference, this difference has plenty of repercussions.